mozilla/glean_parser/CONTRIBUTING.rst

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/mdboom/glean_parser/issues.
+The best way to send feedback is to file an issue at TODO

 If you are proposing a feature: